cviebrock/eloquent-taggable/README.md

 Logically, you can't get a list of models that have all or any of a list of tags ... if the list is empty!

 By default, the `throwEmptyExceptions` is set to false.
 Passing an empty value to a query scope will "short-circuit" the query and return no models.
-This makes your application code cleaner so you don't need to check for empty values before calling the scope.
+This makes your application code cleaner, so you don't need to check for empty values before calling the scope.

 However, if `throwEmptyExceptions` is set to true, then passing an empty value to the scope will